Institute at Brown for Environment and Society

 RULES REGARDING COURSE SUBSTITUTIONS

-Students must fill out and submit a ENVS Requirement Substitution Request Form for anything outside of what is listed on our curriculum guide.
+Students must fill out and submit an ENVS Requirement Substitution Request Form for anything outside of what is listed on our curriculum guide.
 All such requests, including study abroad courses, must be approved by the IBES Curriculum Committee.

 Requirements AB Degree